Before the Colt .45s

 Back-to-back Texas League and Dixie Series Champions

-Harry Craft was the last manager for the Buffaloes, and the first for the Houston Colt .45s the following year.
+Harry Craft was the last manager for the Buffaloes in 1961, and the first for the Houston Colt .45s the following year.
 Only one Buffalo player, Pidge Browne, would see service as a Colt .45 in major league play, and even then, only for one short season.

 In 1963, Buff Stadium was sold to Sammy Finger for $1 million.
 Damaged by Hurricane Carla in 1961, it was sold at auction for $19,750, and was promptly demolished.

-As the minor-league era of baseball in Houston closed in 1961, the Houston Buffaloes simply ceased to exist.
-Bought out by the Houston Sports Association (i.e. Judge Roy Hofheinz) to settle any minor-league turf wars, all eyes were by then on the new major-league Colt .45s.
+The minor-league era of baseball in Houston closed in 1961.
+Bought out by the Houston Sports Association to settle territorial rights, the Houston Buffaloes moved to Oklahoma City to become the 89ers, the Colt .45s' and Astros' AAA affiliate for several years.
 The .45s and Astros would for several decades be patterned on the old parent club, the St. Louis Cardinals.
-Pitchers' parks and "small ball" would prevail in Houston into the 1990s.
+Pitchers' parks, defense, speed, and "small ball" would prevail in Houston into the 1990s.

 The Texas League thrives to this day as a Class AA circuit.
 As of this writing, Houston's representative in the league is the Corpus Christi Hooks.